Complex trend inference for high-dimensional piecewise locally stationary time series: Introduction

-As the amount and variety of data being collected across disciplines grow, the importance of high dimensional changepoint detection methods is increasingly pronounced, with recent literature reviews including \cite{liu2022high}.
+As the amount and variety of data being collected across disciplines grow, the importance of high-dimensional change point detection methods is increasingly pronounced, with recent literature reviews including \cite{liu2022high}.
 However, most methods proposed to date are not robust to error processes with complex temporal dynamics.
-A number of high dimensional changepoint detection methods have been proposed under the assumption of increasingly complex errors, such as i.i.d normal errors \citep{enikeeva2019,grundy2020high}, i.i.d. errors \citep{2022wangvolgushev,zhang2022adaptive,yu2022robust}, and stationary errors \citep{jirak2015uniform,2018dette,wangsamworth2018,bhattacharjee2019change,chen2021inference,li2022ell}, however we are unaware of any work in the high dimensional setting which relaxes the assumption further and allows for nonstationary errors.
+A number of high-dimensional change point detection methods have been proposed under the assumption of increasingly complex errors, such as i.i.d normal errors \citep{enikeeva2019,grundy2020high}, i.i.d. errors \citep{2022wangvolgushev,zhang2022adaptive}, and stationary errors \citep{jirak2015uniform,2018dette, chen2021inference,li2022ell}, however we are unaware of any work in the high-dimensional setting which relaxes the assumption further and allows for nonstationary errors.
+Moreover, asynchronous jumps, where different dimensions experience jumps at slightly different times, pose a challenge for many existing high-dimensional change point methods because they violate the minimum-spacing assumptions imposed by these methods.
+As a result, such methods may be unable to detect jumps occurring close to previously detected ones, or may terminate once the tested segment becomes too short.
+In contrast, AJDN-H assumes a minimum spacing between jumps in the same dimension.

-The next issue which has been inadequately addressed by current methods is that of asynchronous jumps, specifically the situation where different dimensions experience jumps at slightly different times.
-This scenario often violates the theoretical assumptions of many high dimensional changepoint methods capable of detecting multiple changepoints, namely assumptions about minimum spacing between jumps.
-This limitation is reflected in methods where a multiple changepoint detection algorithm either does not attempt to detect changepoints at times close to a previously detected changepoint or stops if the start and end points of the segment being tested are too small.
-One related work we mention is \cite{karmakar2020testing} which discussed a statistical test for the synchronization of a changepoint in multiple time series.
-AJDN assumes a minimum spacing between jumps in the same dimension.
 However, it differentiates itself from previous works in that jumps in different dimensions may occur arbitrarily close to one another.

+Existing methods for nonparametric trend estimation in high-dimensional time series with a diverging number of jumps often suffer from boundary effects, leading to less accurate estimates near structural breaks, see \cite{bai2025}.
+To address this issue, we propose incorporating homogeneity pursuit, which leverages cross-sectional similarity to stabilize estimation and mitigate boundary distortions.
+Homogeneity pursuit aims to group individuals with identical but unknown parameters, thereby identifying those samples that provide information relevant to the attributes of a given target individual.
+A growing body of literature over the past decade has investigated homogeneity pursuit via penalization techniques (see \cite{ke2015homogeneity, Kong2017, Tian02102023, sun2024multi} among others), binary segmentation strategies (see \cite{ke2016} among others) .
+Recently, clustering-based methods have attracted handsome attention, see \cite{VOGT2020305, han2025new, sun2025homogeneity}.
+However, the aforementioned literature mostly focuses on identifying common groups for the entire interval and there has been very limited literature discussing homogeneity pursuit in the presence of jumps and local stationarity.